chrishayesmu/XCOM-LW-CommunityEdition/README.md

 * Provide a version of Long War 1.0 with as many bugs fixed as possible.
 * Roll some Quality of Life (QOL) changes into the game without requiring additional mods.
 * Open up Long War's gameplay to configuration via ini files.
-* Expose modding hooks for modders to use when ini changes aren't sufficient.
+* Bring a form of XCOM 2's excellent modding capabilities to XCOM: Enemy Within.

 Each of these is explored individually in more depth [below](#project-goals).

 Due to this mod's extensive overriding of base game classes, it is unlikely to be compatible with other mods that perform significant modifications.
-This limitation is why part of the goal of LWCE is to expose modding APIs, allowing fully-featured mods to be built on top of LWCE without conflicting.
+This limitation is why part of the goal of LWCE is to expose new modding APIs, allowing fully-featured mods to be built on top of LWCE without conflicting.

 Want to know more?
 Check out [the project wiki](https://github.com/chrishayesmu/XCOM-LW-CommunityEdition/wiki/) for developers, or [some screenshots](https://github.com/chrishayesmu/XCOM-LW-CommunityEdition/wiki/Screenshots) to get a glimpse of what we're all about.